msupply-foundation/conforma-server/documentation/Query-Syntax.md

 }
 ```

 This expression would return the number **8** when evaluated.
-If `children` are themselves operator nodes, then they will be evaluated first before its result is evaluated by the parent operator.
+If `children` are themselves operator nodes, then they will be evaluated first (and recursively down through their child nodes) before its result is evaluated by the parent operator.
 The number of child nodes required and type of values returned by them depends on the requirements of the parent operator (see below for details).

 ## type